 To the extent you are aware of their beliefs or practices, you have to reasonably accommodate them unless doing so would cause more than a minimal burden on your business.
 Most commonly, accommodations include schedule changes for religious observances and religiously motivated dress or grooming practices.

-In an effort to combat deterioration of corporate culture, United Health implemented Onionhead, a conflict resolution character/program designed to ?transform negative thoughts and behaviors into positive? ones.
-Onionhead was a fictitious onion with human facial features, arms and legs described as an ?incredibly pure, wise and adorable character who?wants everyone to know how they feel and what to do with those feelings.?
-He was also praised for performing ?miracles.?
+In an effort to combat the deterioration of corporate culture, United Health implemented Onionhead, a conflict resolution character/program designed to transform negative thoughts and behaviors into positive ones.
+Onionhead was a fictitious onion with human facial features, arms, and legs described as an incredibly pure, wise and adorable character who wants everyone to know how they feel and what to do with those feelings.
+He was also praised for performing miracles.

 Employees described Onionhead as a system of religious beliefs and practices and said that they were told to burn candles and incense to cleanse the workplace and were required to engage in chanting and prayer at Onionhead-related meetings.
 Ex-employees-turned plaintiffs claimed that they were terminated for rejecting Onionhead beliefs and that employees who participated in Onionhead activities were treated more favorably.
 The court concluded that Onionhead was a religion for purposes of Title VII as a matter of law.